House of Orléans: July Monarchy

-In 1830, following the French July Revolution, the House of Orléans became the ruling house when the monarch of the elder restored Bourbon line, Charles X, was replaced by the 6th duke, Louis Philippe III d'Orléans, son of Philippe Egalité.
+In 1830, following the French July Revolution, the House of Orléans became the ruling house when the monarch of the elder restored Bourbon line, Charles X, was replaced by the 6th duke, Louis-Philippe III d'Orléans, son of Philippe-Egalité.
 Louis Philippe ruled as a constitutional monarch, and as such was called King of the French, rather than "of France".
 His reign lasted until the Revolution of 1848, when he abdicated and fled to England.

 Even after his ouster, an Orléanist faction remained active, supporting a return of the House of Orléans to power.
 Legitimist monarchists however continued to uphold the rights of the elder line of Bourbons, who came close to regaining the throne after the fall of the Second Empire.
 In the early 1870s, a majority of deputies in the National Assembly were monarchists, as was the nation's president, MacMahon.
 Thus, it was widely expected that the old dynasty would be invited to re-mount the throne, in the person of either the Bourbon or the Orléans claimant.

-To seize this opportunity the Orléanists offered a so-called fusion, whereby King Louis Philippe's grandson and heir, Philippe, comte de Paris, accepted the childless Legitimist pretender's right to the throne, thereby potentially uniting French royalists in support of a single candidate.
-But the refusal of the last male of Louis XIV's direct line, the comte de Chambord, to accept the tricolore as France's flag under a restored monarchy proved an insurmountable obstacle to his candidacy.
+To seize this opportunity the Orléanists offered a so-called fusion, whereby King Louis Philippe's grandson and heir, Philippe, Count of Paris, accepted the childless Legitimist pretender's right to the throne, thereby potentially uniting French royalists in support of a single candidate.
+But the refusal of the last male of Louis XIV's direct line, the Count of Chambord, to accept the tricolore as France's flag under a restored monarchy proved an insurmountable obstacle to his candidacy.

 Although the Orléans had reigned under the tricolor without objection, this time the Orléans princes did not abandon the cause of the head of their dynasty by seeking to offer themselves as alternative candidates; by the time Chambord died and the Orléans felt free to re-assert their claim to the throne, the political moment had passed, and France had become resolutely republican.
 France has had neither a Bourbon nor Orléans monarch since 1848.

 Louis-Philippe and his family lived in England until his death in Claremont, Surrey.
 Like his mother, he and his wife, Amelia (1782–1866), were buried at the Chapelle royale de Dreux.
-In 1883, the comte de Chambord died without children.
+In 1883, the Count of Chambord died without children.
 As a result, some Legitimists recognized the House of Orléans as the heirs to the throne of France.

 However, a portion of the Legitimists, still resentful of the revolutionary credentials of the House of Orléans, transferred their loyalties to the Carlist heirs of the Spanish Bourbons, who represented the most senior branch of the Capetians even though they had renounced their claim to the French throne to obtain Spain in 1713.

 Thus to their supporters, not only are the heads of the House of Orléans the rightful heirs to the constitutionalist title of "King of the French", but also to the Legitimist title of "King of France and Navarre".